 - Don’t smoke, Don’t be poor, Read before signing: Linking health literacy and legal capability (2015)

 This research provides an overview of health literacy information practices in Ontario to give PLE organizations and related stakeholders information about effective health information practices that can be adapted to improve the accessibility, usefulness, and reach of public legal education and information.
 Read the full report or our executive summary.

 Current CLEO research projects

-CLEO currently has two research projects underway:
+CLEO currently has one research project underway:

 - Evolving Legal Services Research Project